juicedata/juicefs/docs/en/faq.md

 ### How is the performance of JuiceFS?

-JuiceFS is a distributed file system, the latency of metedata is determined by 1 (reading) or 2 (writing) round trip(s) between client and metadata service (usually 1-3 ms).
+JuiceFS is a distributed file system, the latency of metadata is determined by 1 (reading) or 2 (writing) round trip(s) between client and metadata service (usually 1-3 ms).
 The latency of first byte is determined by the performance of underlying object storage (usually 20-100 ms).
 Throughput of sequential read/write could be 50MB/s - 2800MiB/s (see [fio benchmark](benchmark/fio.md) for more information), depends on network bandwidth and how the data could be compressed.

 JuiceFS is built with multiple layers of caching (invalidated automatically), once the caching is warmed up, the latency and throughput of JuiceFS could be close to local filesystem (having the overhead of FUSE).